Niakr1s/yWindow/README.md

 ## Features

 - Rough parsing of japanese text with use of dictionaries (currently supported only yomi dictionaries)
-- User can translate a substring by hovering mouse with mouse middle button or keyboard shift modifiers.
+- User can translate a substring by hovering mouse with mouse middle button or keyboard shift modifier.
 - User can add/remove dictionaries.
 - User can create his own dictionaries.
 - User can temporarily turn on/off dictionary via Settings window.
 For example, useful for game-specific user dictionaries.